mmilutinovic013/easycdn/README.txt

 current CDN options are: JSDelivr and CDNJS.
 Libraries are loaded with from the CDN based on the local version of the library that is installed.

+NOTE: If a library or library version cannot be found on the CDN it will default to loading the library locally.

 Documentation
 =============